-The English verb to be (e.g. "is", "are", etc) doesn't explicitly exist in American Sign Language.
+The "be" verbs (e.g. "is", "are", etc) doesn't explicitly exist in American Sign Language (ASL).
 Every language has its own "to be" grammatical rules.

 The English sentence ASL isn't English is expressed in ASL as ASL itself not English.

 The English "to be" verbs such as was, were are the past tenses.
 Use the ASL words that tell the past time, such as before, finish, and many other time indicators.

 IX-me EAT FINISH

 When used appropriately, the ASL verb become is sometimes used.